 One of the main reasons the Gita is so cherished is due to its promotion and discussion of the middle path of yoga.
 Besides the Gita, many of the sacred texts and teachings of yoga advocate a complete renunciation of the world to lead the life of an ascetic or hermit.
 In the Gita, Krishna tells us that this is both a difficult and unnecessary practice.
 Krishna recommends the path of Karma Yoga or selfless service as the superior and quickest path to realizing the Divine.
 Once one is established in Karma Yoga, then one can proceed with the deeper practice of meditation, instructs Krishna.
 Towards the end of the Gita, Krishna places great importance on the role of devotion and faith in attaining the unitive state.
-All of these practices that Krishna gives such high praise to are easily practiced and incorporated into a normal everyday life.
+All the techniques and philosophies that Krishna gives such high praise to are easily practiced and incorporated into a normal daily life.

-The Gita also heavily incorporates the yogic philosophies of karma, dharma, reincarnation, atman, brahman, maya and moksha within Krishna’s responses to Arjuna’s dilemma.
+The Gita incorporates and expounds upon the yogic philosophies of karma, dharma, reincarnation, atman, brahman, maya and moksha within Krishna’s responses to Arjuna’s dilemma.
 Krishna patiently and eloquently teaches Arjuna how to apply these core philosophies to his life to relieve him from his suffering and to attain liberation and eternal happiness.
-And through hearing Krishna’s examples and allegories we too learn how to further understand and apply these teachings within our daily lives.
+And through hearing Krishna’s examples and allegories, we too learn how to further understand and apply these teachings within our daily lives.

 The Bhagavad Gita is a unique scripture in that it is considered both Shruti (divine revelation) and Smriti (ancient stories).
 The Gita serves as both an ancient story of Krishna leading Arjuna into battle and a spiritual text about the inner struggle for self-mastery and the attainment of happiness through yoga.